+She couldn’t think of anything else since she noticed that harmless appearing pencil eraser-sized growth several weeks ago.
 With the help of Google, Tina matched her mind’s image of her growth with a photo of a biopsy-proven skin cancer she found on the Internet.
-She couldn’t think of anything else since she noticed that harmless appearing pencil eraser-sized growth several weeks ago and self-diagnosed her skin cancer and not just any cancer, but malignant melanoma, the most deadly form of skin cancer.
+And, so, she self-diagnosed her lesion as not just any skin cancer.
+She was sure she had malignant melanoma, the most deadly form of skin cancer.

 Tina was unable to concentrate at work.
 By her own admission, she spent hours ruminating over the possibility of surgery, chemotherapy, and ultimately, not being around for her 36th birthday.

 One in five Americans is expected to develop skin cancer in their lifetime.
-And anyone can get it, regardless of skin color.
+Anyone can get it, regardless of skin color, age or gender.

-Fortunately, skin cancer is one of the easiest cancers to diagnosis, and, if found early, to treat.
+Fortunately, skin cancer is one of the easiest of all cancers to diagnose.
+Further, if it is found early, it is relatively easy to treat.
 Because they are almost always visible on the skin, if the person is looking for changes, they are likely to find a skin cancer early.
-Moral of the story: do self-examinations monthly.

 Skin cancer can occur anywhere on the body, so be thorough.
 Check the nails, between the toes, and inside your mouth.
 Use a hand mirror to check hard to see areas, including your back and private places.
 When shampooing, feel around the scalp and glimpse through the hair.

-So, if you find a new growth on your body how do you know if it is skin cancer?
-Simple answer, you don’t.
+If you find a new growth on your skin how do you know if it is cancer?
+The simple answer; you don’t.
 The average layperson does not know how to diagnose skin cancer, nor are you expected to.
 But it is your job to help find it!